IngageNetworks/IN.Chat/readme.md

 Chat
 ===
-Chat is an example chat application built on top of the INgage Platform
+An example chat application built on top of the INgage Enterprise Platform

 Getting Started
 ---